kevinyamauchi/kevinyamauchi.github.io/_pages/teaching.md

 Engineering design
 ------
 ### UC Berkeley BioE192: Capstone design course
 I was a graduate student instructor for the Berkeley BioE capstone course.
 In this capstone course, we taught the students the engineering design process through a semester-long design project in collaboration with a clinician.
-For my work as a graduate student instructor, I received the Outstanding Graduate Student Instructor award at UC Berkeley.
+I mentored the students through their design project and taught a workshop on electronics prototyping with Arduino.
+For my work as a graduate student instructor, I received the Outstanding Graduate Student Instructor award.

 Bioinstrumentation
 ------